 Explore the ethics of generative AI, including its risks, the benefits of an ethical AI practice, and how to get started.

-For example, in the realm of content creation, AI-generated text, images, and videos make possible the spread of misinformation at scale, given that it’s getting more difficult to tell human-generated content from AI-generated content.
+Generative AI's ability to quickly generate new textual, visual, and auditory content offers a wide range of benefits—and risks.
+For example, AI-generated text, images, and videos make it possible to spread misinformation at scale, given that it’s becoming more difficult to tell human-generated content from AI-generated content.
 Clear ethical guidelines around AI-generated content could help reduce the spread of misinformation.

 Here are some questions to consider around the ethics of generative AI:

-How do we define ethical or unethical use of generative AI?
+How do we define the ethical or unethical use of generative AI?

 What tangible benefits are involved in ethical GenAI use?